apache/mesos/docs/configuration/agent.md

     --executor_reregistration_timeout=VALUE
   </td>
   <td>
-The timeout within which an executor is expected to re-register after the agent has restarted, before the agent considers it gone and shuts it down.
-Note that currently, the agent will not re-register with the master until this timeout has elapsed (see MESOS-7539). (default: 2secs)
+The timeout within which an executor is expected to reregister after the agent has restarted, before the agent considers it gone and shuts it down.
+Note that currently, the agent will not reregister with the master until this timeout has elapsed (see MESOS-7539). (default: 2secs)
   </td>
 </tr>